Section 24 – A Guide for the Landlords

 • Another smart way is to get your properties transferred to your civil partner or spouse who has a lower income.

-• If you can move your portfolio into a limited company, you can possibly remove the effects because limited companies are exempted from this effect.
+• If you can move your portfolio into a limited company, you can remove the effects because limited companies are exempted from this effect.

 • Selling the property could also be a doable idea for accidental landlords or there might be other business reasons to quit.
 This idea isn’t appreciated by many.